 The one-asset person: The glib talker, the person with the nice looks,the person with advanced degrees, or the graduate of one’s alma mater usually has the advantage of an upward bias when he or she is evaluated.

 Overrating the potential: One might judge the person’s credentials rather than what the person has actually done for the organisation.

-The boss may find it difficult to be objective and ignore his or her individual irritations with a person who disagrees too often on too many things.
+The contrary person: The boss may find it difficult to be objective and ignore his or her individual irritations with a person who disagrees too often on too many things.

 We can see many such cases in Sri Lankan scenario.
 The reality is that connections may prove to be more important than competencies.
 Digital division of employees as ones with halos and horns can create far-reaching disturbances.

 There is no sure-fire recipe to overcome halo and horns effects.
 Some tips can be handy to mitigate the impact.
 Beware of one’s tendency to inflate or deflate without supporting facts.
 Self-awareness and self-regulation, two components of emotional intelligence, can be handy in this respect.

 In essence, perceptions should not clutter performance evaluations.
 Managers should be vigilant on their tendency to see halos or horns in their employees.
 If not, what will remain are a bunch of ineffective managers with their sycophants, in a sinking organisation.

 (Dr. Ajantha Dharmasiri is the Acting Director of the Postgraduate Institute of Management.
 He also serves as an Adjunct Professor in the Division of Management and Entrepreneurship, Price College of Business, University of Oklahoma, USA.)